XanderHorn/visualizeR/README.md

 4. boxPlot - provides a box plot color coded according to the outcome feature

 visualizeR can also output all the plots to a .PDF file, when using the parameter 'outputPath' be sure to check the slashes ("/","\") that your system uses to ensure an error free experience.

+For full parameter details please run the following command after you have installed and loaded visualizeR. '?visualizeR'